 I did not censor myself at all.
 At one point I even sketched a totally unviable solution combining a dragon, a d20 die and a rocket ship, just because I had to get it out of my system to make room for something that actually works.

-That's creative process for you right there.
+That's the creative process for you right there.
 Sometimes frustrating, always unpredictable.

-After more than a month of simmering and feeling disheartened because I wasn't able to come up with a solution I liked one bit, let alone show to other people, I finally had a light bulb moment.
+After more than a month of simmering and feeling disheartened because I wasn't able to come up with a solution I even liked, let alone wanted to show to other people, I finally had a light bulb moment.

-As I put away my sketchbook, I remembered I had an idea for the letter R and I went to sketch it down.
-Then I started some different planetary-ring O shapes, and the idea hit me.
+As I put away my sketchbook, I remembered I had an idea for the letter R and I went to sketch it.
+Then I started sketching different planetary-ring O shapes, and the idea hit me.